mijo2/mijo2.github.io/_posts/2020-5-6-FirstBlog.md

 # Selection

 I was eagerly waiting for the results and refreshing the tabs of my GSoC dashboard.
 At exactly UTC 18:00, the results came and I was overwhelmed with joy.
-Two of the key reasons why I think I was selected were my consistency as I was working almost every day for the org in some way or another, and learning new things along with incorporating it into my work.
+The two reasons for which I am selected are probably my consistency as I was working almost every day for the org in some way or another, and learning new things along with incorporating it into my work.